|2%||1 x 20g tube||£8.99|

 The active ingredient in Canesten cream is clotrimazole 2%.

 The inactive ingredients are benzyl alcohol, polysorbate 60, sorbitan stearate, cetyl palmitate, cetostearyl alcohol, octyldodecanol and purified water.

 Apply the cream to the affected areas of skin 2–3 times a day until symptoms have resolved.
 Always wash your hands after applying Canesten cream.
 Canesten cream should not be used internally, for example inside the vagina, anus, urethra or mouth.
 If symptoms persist after a week, speak to your doctor, who may recommend an alternative treatment.
 This treatment works best when combined with either an oral or intravaginal antifungal as well.

-You do not need to continue if your thrush symptoms have cleared up; generally, this should happen within two weeks.
-If your symptoms are still present after two weeks, you should see your GP for advice.
+You do not need to continue if your thrush symptoms have cleared up; generally, this should happen within one week.
+If your symptoms are still present after a week, you should see your GP for advice.

 Canesten cream should not be affected by any other medication.
 However, if you are taking any other treatments/medications you should inform the prescribing doctor.

 You can drink alcohol for the duration of your Canesten treatment.

 Canesten can damage condoms or contraceptive diaphragms, this can weaken these materials, increasing the chance of them failing.
 It is advised that you avoid sex whilst you have thrush.
-Canesten does not affect hormonal contraceptives.
+Canestan does not affect hormonal contraceptives.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers